ATO17/mac-address-spoofer/README.md

 # MAC Address Spoofer

-This is one of my first hands-on projects.
+This is my first ever project.
 It’s a Python 3 script that temporarily changes (spoofs) the MAC address of a Linux network interface.

 Instead of just running a working tool, I took an older, broken script and forced myself to debug it so I could actually understand how Python interacts with the Linux operating system.